Where Is Anne Frank: Production

 Where Is Anne Frank was an initiative of the Anne Frank Fonds developed in partnership with UNESCO, the Claims Conference, the Foundation of the Memory of the Shoah, and various other organizations.
 The producers originally planned to shoot the movie entirely in stop motion, with the characters to be later replaced in traditional 2D animation.
 However, they ultimately used 2D animation for most of the film and used stop-motion sets for the background in some scenes.

+Before the film was released, Folman and David Polonsky published a graphic novel adaptation of Anne Frank's Diary which used the same style of drawing seen in the film.
+The film itself was also adapted into a graphic novel by Folman with illustrations by Lena Guberman.

 Reception

-Where Is Anne Frank has garnered an 80% approval rating and an average rating of 6.90/10 on Rotten Tomatoes based on reviews from 50 critics.
+Where Is Anne Frank has garnered a 76% approval rating and an average rating of 6.80/10 on Rotten Tomatoes based on reviews from 55 critics.
 The site's critical consensus reads, "Where Is Anne Frank approaches a well-known story from a fresh angle while powerfully placing it in the context of the horrific tragedy that surrounds it."
-Metacritic gave the film a weighted average score of 56 out of 100 based on five critics, indicating "mixed or average reviews".
+Metacritic gave the film a weighted average score of 56 out of 100 based on five critics, indicating "Mixed or Average" reviews.

 Peter Bradshaw of The Guardian wrote, "The story of Anne Frank and her diary is retold in this fervent, heartfelt and visually wonderful animated film."
 Sheri Linden of The Hollywood Reporter said the film "expresses the story's unspeakable sadness with eloquence and sensitivity."
-Pete Hammond of Deadline Hollywood called it "a complete Anne Frank story reinvention that should resonate in the hearts of the young audience at which it is aimed."
+Pete Hammond of Deadline Hollywood called it "a complete Anne Frank story reinvention that should resonate in the hearts of the young audience at which it is aimed".